How to Call Long-running Functions Asynchronously

 Note

 Be sure you are connected to the correct Functions namespace when running the above command.
-Use doctl serverless namespaces list to list all of your namespaces, and doctl serverless connect <example-namespace> to connect to the namespace containing your function.
+Use doctl serverless namespaces list to list all of your namespaces, and doctl serverless connect <your-namespace> to connect to the namespace containing your function.
+If this is your first time connecting to the namespace, connect with an access key as described in /products/functions/how-to/manage-namespace-access/.

 The command immediately returns a JSON object containing an activation ID: